-This page briely describes my limited and non-conclusive research into the religious denomination known as the "Dunkers," or more formally the German Baptist Brethren (GBB).
-My initial interest was to see if there was a possible connection with my ancestors who lived near present-day Shepherdstown, West Viriginia (1762-1780's) and Shelby/Henry Counties in Kentucky (1780's-present).
+This page briely describes my limited and inconclusive research into the religious denomination known as the "Dunkers," or more formally the German Baptist Brethren (GBB).
+My interest was to determine if there was a connection with my ancestors who lived near present-day Shepherdstown, West Viriginia (abt 1760 to early 1780's) and Shelby/Henry Counties in Kentucky (1780's-present).
 The timeframe under immediate consideration is the 1700's through early 1800's.
 GBB congregations were known to be present in Virginia and Kentucky during that time.
-Squire Boone, who sold the land to the Low Dutch Company was reportedly a minister of the GBB.
-While many of those early congregations have ceased to exist or converted to other denominations, the same GBB continues to exist today, known as the Church of the Brethren with its headquarters in Elgin, Illinois.
+A few isolated passages were found that stated that some descendants of Andrew Shuck of Kentucky (est1733-1803) were associated with the GBB.
+Further, Squire Boone, who sold the land to the Low Dutch Company of Shelby and Henry Counties in Kentucky was reportedly a minister of the GBB as was his brother George.
+While many of the early congregations have ceased to exist or converted to other denominations, the same GBB church continues to exist today, known as the Church of the Brethren (COB) with its general offices and Brethren Historical Library and Archives (BHLA) in Elgin, Illinois.
+There are approximately 122,000 members worldwide including about 1,000 congregations in the USA (2010).